ArneCL/BlogPosts/swift-ios-xcode-notification-center.md

-Swift 3 and iOS: Using the notification center
+title: Swift 3 and iOS: Using the notification center
 tags: swift,ios,ios-notification-center

 The notification center allows you to send out events and receive them in methods.
 Let's say we've defined a notification like this: `let notif = Notification.Name.init(rawValue: "Ladies And Gentlemen We Are Floating In Space")`.
 We can create an observer for that via: